avisi-apps/gaps/modules/data-residency-migrations/README.md

 # Data residency migrations

-Module for supporting data residency migrations.
+Module for supporting data residency migrations between project instances in different regions.

 Currently only for atlassian apps.